 This was the lieutenant of Peisistratus, a burly fellow.
-It was he who had been dispatched earlier, shortly after Cabot's arrival in the cylinder, for the strings of coins, Cabot's winnings from the arena, which had once been strung loosely about the throat of an unclaimed cylinder slave, who, however unworthy, had been permitted to pose and dance for Cabot, and even to kneel humbly before him and offer him paga, in a manner appropriate to her bondage.
-This fellow, Torus, had been standing nearby for some time.
-He had the strings of coins looped over his left forearm.
+It was he who had been dispatched earlier, shortly after Cabot's arrival in the cylinder, for the strings of coins.
+Cabot's winnings from the arena strings of coins, Cabot's winnings from the arena, which had once been strung loosely about the throat of an unclaimed cylinder slave, who, however unworthy, their strings, to Cabot.